mani-ac/Mapty-Tracker-Basic-API-Project-With-Javascript/README.md

 3. Fill the form with appropriate details.
 4. Click on enter.
 5. Keep your workout logs just like that!

-After a workout is logged..
-6.You can click on rendered list to move to that location on map.
+6. After a workout is logged, you can click on rendered list to move to that location on map.

 [Live Demo](https://mapty-tracket-ac.netlify.app/)